HammerMuseum/hammer-datastore/docs/getting-started.md

 ## Setup

-Install Docker and DDEV
+Install Docker and DDEV on your host machine.

+### Create the DDEV environment

-Create a local .env file by copying the example.
+Create a local copy of the `.env` file by copying the example file.

 ```sh
 cp .env.ddev.example .env